 Because we believe this service upgrade is of the same magnitude as our decision to offer free unlimited home tours, known within Redfin as Redfin 2.0, we are calling this new service model Redfin 3.0

-To deliver Redfin 3.0, Redfin has hired and trained more than 50 additional agents, all while reducing the number of customers each supports by 25%.
+To deliver Redfin 3.0, Redfin has hired and trained more than 50 additional real estate agents, all while reducing the number of customers each supports by 25%.

 Now each Redfin agent is still supported by a coordinator to answer the phone and handle the paperwork, and by field agents to host short-notice tours.